shalzz/shalzz.github.io/content/blog/joys-of-traveling.md

 ### Traveling as a local

-Okay, so you want to travel, but how do you start?

 You've most likely only been exposed to one way of travelling, i.e. "Traveling as the Rich" that's the most common way of traveling that's talked about in media, movies and in general.